tiltedphoques/gitbook-wiki/general-information/faq.md

 ### Q: Where can I report bugs and request features?

-A: You can submit bugs and feature requests at our code repository [here](https://github.com/tiltedphoques/TiltedEvolution/issues).
+A: You can submit bugs and feature requests at our [code repository](https://github.com/tiltedphoques/TiltedEvolution/issues).

 ### Q: I have a lot of issues with the mod.
 Where can I get help?